-A/T: increased risk of obesity, BMI
+- A/T: increased risk of obesity, BMI

-	- one study found a low-fat, low-calorie diet worked better for those carrying the risk variant [ref]
+- a low-fat, low-calorie diet worked better for those carrying the risk variant [ref]

 - in children, the risk variant affected childhood weight gain more for those with low vitamin D levels. [ref] [ref]